prioriihre Lehren vorträgt, reine Philosophie

 a priori), but one must prove it as belonging to the activity of rational beings in general endowed with a will.
 I say now: Any being, that can act not otherwise than under the idea of freedom, is just for that reason, in practical regard, actually free, i.e. all laws that are inseparably joined with freedom hold for it, just in this way, as if its will also in itself, and validly in theoretical philosophy, would be declared as free*).
 Now I maintain: that we, to each

 a prioriwirkende Ursachen denken, nicht einen

-a prioriefficient causes, do not take in a different standpoint than when we represent ourselves according to our actions as effects that we see before our eyes.
+a prioriefficient causes, do not take up a different standpoint than when we represent ourselves according to our actions as effects that we see before our eyes.

 a priori,sondern empirisch bekömmt, so ist natür-

 a prioribut empirically, in this way it is natural that it can also draw in information of itself through the inner sense and